-Any illness can affect a previously hearty appetite.
+Any illness can reduce appetite.
 If the illness is treatable, the appetite should return when the condition is cured.

-Cancer may also cause decreased appetite.
+Cancer can also cause decreased appetite.
 You may lose weight without trying.
 Cancers that may cause you to lose your appetite include:

 Other causes of decreased appetite include:

 People with cancer or a chronic illness need to increase their protein and calorie intake by eating high-calorie, nutritious snacks or several small meals during the day.
 Liquid protein drinks may be helpful.